brucezztong/ZZTong.7D2D.Mods/ZZTong-Traders/README.md

+# ZZTong-Traders

-Takes most of the inventory out of Vending Machines.
+This modlet takes most of the inventory out of Vending Machines.
 This is because I think they would have all long been looted and there's no longer a factory making M&Ms for the world.

 This modlet also changes the Trader restock to be daily.
 This cuts both ways.
 That is, you don't get 3 days to save up to buy the Motorcycle before it is